xingfengwang/FDU-BCPNP-IPG/README.md

 - Mr. Jobin Mojtabavi clearly received our petition and listened to and recorded all our demands in person, and promised to convey them to the president and other relevant department heads in a timely manner.

-- Mr. Jobin Mojtabavi promised to communicate any updated information to student representative Frank in a timely manner and establish an open and transparent communication channel for all affected students, such as a Zoom meeting.
+- Mr. Jobin Mojtabavi promised to communicate any updated information to student representative Frank promptly and establish an open and transparent communication channel for all affected students, such as a Zoom meeting.

-- Mr. Jobin Mojtabavi stated that students entering in 2024 Summer will receive a notification email regarding the school's new policy soon.
+- Mr. Jobin Mojtabavi stated that students entering the 2024 Summer will receive a notification email regarding the school's new policy soon.

 ### Subsequent achievements: